 VAT Registration Threshold

 Even if you’re starting small, watch your turnover.
 Once your taxable sales for Botox and other facial aesthetic treatments exceed £90,000 in any rolling 12 months, you must register for VAT.
-Your income from dentistry will remain exempt from VAT.

 Practical Tips for Dentists